itsmama22-ctrl/iFixGuide/content/posts/connectivity/iphone-airdrop-not-working.md

 ---
-title: AirDrop Not Working on iPhone?
-12 Quick Fixes
+title: "AirDrop Not Working on iPhone?
+12 Quick Fixes"
-description: >-
-  Can't use AirDrop to share files?
-Fix iPhone AirDrop issues with our complete troubleshooting guide for all connection problems.
+description: "Can't use AirDrop to share files?
+Fix iPhone AirDrop issues with our complete troubleshooting guide for all connection problems."
-date: '2025-10-25'
+date: "2025-10-25"
-publishDate: '2025-10-19'
+publishDate: "2025-10-25"
-keywords:
-  - AirDrop not working iPhone
-  - iPhone AirDrop problems
-  - can't AirDrop
-  - AirDrop not showing
-  - fix AirDrop
+keywords: ["AirDrop not working iPhone", "iPhone AirDrop problems", "can't AirDrop", "AirDrop not showing", "fix AirDrop"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 AirDrop makes sharing files between Apple devices effortless—when it works.
 If your iPhone won't AirDrop, can't see other devices, or transfers keep failing, this guide has the solutions.